You are here: Urology Textbook > Penis > Hypospadias

 MAGPI Hypospadias Operation:

 MAGPI is the acronym for Meatal advancement and glanuloplasty (Duckett, 1981b).
-The MAGPI technique is only suitable for distal hypospadias.
+The MAGPI technique is only suitable for minor distal hypospadias (cosmetic indication).
 For technique and complications, see Chapter Urologic Surgery/MAGPI-technique for hypospadias repair.

 Tubularized incised plate (TIP) Urethroplasty